NewcastleComputingScience/csc8110/PracticalOne.md

    Lastly, set the Virtual Machine **Size** to _Small_ and click **Next** to continue.

-   >**Important:** It is not possible to recover the username and password for your Virtual Machine, so it is important you make a note of these in a safe place!
+   >**Important:** It is not possible to recover or resetthe username and password for your Virtual Machine, so it is important you make a note of these in a safe place!

 	![Configuring a Custom Virtual Machine](Images/creating-a-vm-configuration.png?raw=true)